Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 can performed with dance; the following deserve mention)

-4. Sex Mystery or Off-nights at The Sometimes Café: 17# cabaret in 10 scenes; just over one hour (52 minutes & 25 seconds of music); for S M T b; 2 dancers, & N/pianist.
+4. Off-nights at The Sometimes Café: 17# cabaret in 10 scenes; just over one hour (52 minutes & 25 seconds of music); for S M T b; 2 dancers, & N/pianist.
 Please see VIII/II/7 for more information.
 The two dance numbers are featured below, with Dana Danzel & James Spellman.
 The pianist is Brad Conner.
-James Spellman is the choreograper.
+James Spellman the choreograper.